codefellows/seattle-code-201d97/class-02/README.md

 ## Overview

-This class is focused on practice with JavaScript, an introduction to data types, conditionals, and arrays.
+This class is focused on practice with JavaScript, an introduction to data types and  conditionals.
 We will also be learning about Git and Github at a much deeper level.
 Today's lab will require the creation of a new repo and using a very basic git workflow.

 ## Class Outline